Search warrants: know your rights

 - the search warrant should clearly identify what material is authorised to be seized and from which locations.

 If you have concerns about a search warrant that has been served upon you, it’s important that you take appropriate legal advice as soon as is possible.
-Ordinarily a challenge to a search warrant must be made within 3 months of the search warrant being executed.
+Ordinarily a challenge to a search warrant must be of the search warrant being executed.

 It is often possible to obtain a copy of the Information (the written document in which investigators explain why a warrant is needed) submitted to the Court and this may be critical in allowing you to understand whether the investigators have acted lawfully in applying for and/or executing the search warrant.